 Stocking your station

 Diapers.
 Take your diapers out of their plastic packaging and stack them neatly.
 That way you won’t have to wrestle with the pack one-handed while you hold your baby.
 Stock up on diapers so you don’t have to worry about running out.
-Huggies® Ultra Newborn are specially designed for newborn babies, so you might want to start with 4–5 large packs.
+Huggies® Platinum Newborn are specially designed for newborn babies, so you might want to start with 4–5 large packs.
 Click here for some free Huggies® samples so you can find the diaper that best suits your baby.

 Wipes.
 You’ll go through these quickly too because they’re handy for more than just diaper changes.
 You can use them on pretty much any mess your baby makes, so buy them in bulk.
-Huggies® Gentle Care baby wipes are all natural, don’t contain soap, alcohol and fragrances and are clinically proven to be gentle enough for your baby.
+Huggies® Gentle Care Baby Wipes are all natural, don’t contain soap, alcohol and fragrances and are clinically proven to be gentle enough for your baby.

 Creams.
-Huggies®diapers are clinically proven to prevent diaper rash but a basic zinc oxide diaper ointment or petroleum jelly is an additional defence against diaper rash.
+Huggies® Diapers are clinically proven to prevent diaper rash but a basic zinc oxide diaper ointment or petroleum jelly is an additional defence against diaper rash.
 Find out more about preventing diaper rash here.
 You might also want some hypoallergenic moisturisers for your baby.

 Extra changing pad covers.
 Invest in a few waterproof changing pad covers and use two of them at the same time.
 That way if the top cover gets soiled you can whip it off quickly and still have a clean one underneath to change your baby on.

 Distractions.
 Some babies like being changed but most will squirm and fuss.
 Make changing time a little easier by placing mobiles or pictures around your changing station.
 It also helps to have special toys that your baby only gets to play with during changing time.
-Babies love the colourful prints on Huggies®diapers so you can use them as a distraction too.
+Babies love the colourful prints on Huggies® Diapers so you can use them as a distraction too.